Suicide

 Royal College of General Practitioners …

-Concerns summary GPs failing to proactively book follow-up appointments for mental health patients, instead requiring them to self-book, often results in missed care and medication for vulnerable individuals.
+Concerns summary (AI summary) GPs failing to proactively book follow-up appointments for mental health patients, instead requiring them to self-book, often results in missed care and medication for vulnerable individuals.

-Action taken summary The RCGP will highlight this case to its Mental Health Special Interest Group to promote safety planning in suicide prevention and consider GP booking of follow-up appointments as part of a safety pla
+Action Planned (AI summary) The RCGP will highlight the case to the Mental Health Special Interest Group (SIG) to support further promotion of safety planning in suicide prevention for people with mental health conditions and to consider GP booking of appointments where this is a part of the safety plan.

 Margaret Reeves